input-output-hk/ouroboros-leios/Logbook.md

 # Leios logbook

+## 2024-11-07

+### Formal Methods Meeting on ΔQ

+- Peter & Neil gave background information on where ΔQ came from and what it has been used for, both concerning Cardano and outside (which includes a diverse set of applications ranging from municipal bus lines via high intensity financial trading to military communication).
+  The current work focuses on algebraic representations and the ability to rewrite ΔQ expressions while maintaining equivalence of timeliness results (cf. [arXiv:2308.10654](https://arxiv.org/abs/2308.10654)).
+- Roland presented the current state of the Rust-based graphical ΔQ tool, which is based on the initial [Mind your Outcomes](https://www.preprints.org/manuscript/202112.0132/v3) paper, with initial but still naive extensions towards the inclusion of load metrics like network or CPU usage.
+  He used a [sketch model](./delta_q/models.txt) (section 6) to demonstrate that the tool can rather quickly compare two proposed variants of IB generation in Short Leios; this model is to be taken with a grain of salt, though, as it is too simplistic for other purposes.
+- The next steps in this effort shall be to clarify the load modelling, especially to fix the unrealistic assumption of infinite resource availability, and to define a common DSL to be shared by the Rust and Haskell tooling so that  ΔQ models can be easily exchanged between different user groups.

 ## 2024-11-05

 ### Team session

 - Documenting discussions
   - We should consider a rule or standard practice for documenting discussions.
   - We might want to experiment more with github discussions: slack seems more convenient, but isn't transparent.
   - Summarize lengthy slack discussions in the log book, and it's okay to tag someone if no one volunteers.
   - We'll check in two weeks to see how things are going.
 - We might try stronger collaboration between work streams now that opportunities have emerged.
   - Please comment on github discussions even if it isn't immediately relevant for your day's work.
 - Opportunities for comparing results of models and simulations
   - The tools aren't quite ripe for comparisons, but will be soon.
   - We definitely should present comparison results at the monthly demo.
   - Compare two-node Haskell simulation to Delta Q?
   - Compare all models/simulations to 52-node benchmark cluster?
 - We need to be careful about measuring latency.
   - Adoption of a preferred chain proceeds in "waves" accross the network.
   - In case of battles between forks, the winner might should a higher latency, depending upon how that is measured.
   - Chains are only partially ordered (by length).
   - Using a total ordering (by length then a hash) may make propagation and measurement faster.
   - The Haskell simulator shows some extreme outliers, and these are being investigated.
 - The presence of relays add two extra hops on mainnet.
   - Typically, there are at least two relays per block producer and all reside in the same data center.
   - Block validation takes ~100 ms for a typical block, which is on the order of diffusion time between the block producer and the relays.
 - Uniform/non-uniform IBs in Short Leios
   - The protocol should tolerate spikes of 2-3x.
   - Uniformity may leave the network idle at the guaranteed delivery time.
   - Non-uniformity creates more spikiness.
   - Elastic cloud vs bare metal pricing models have different implications for optimizing the protocol to handle spikes.
     - The original design was optimized to tolerate spikes; Short Leios assumed elastic hosting in order to deal with spikes.
     - Not having a well-defined cost model somewhat blocks Research.
     - For now, assume bare metal pricing.
     - We should see whether the typical connection used in bare metal (e.g., 1 GBit) is already 10x what our target throughput is (e.g., 100MBit), and thus may be already capable of handling spikes of that magnitude.
 - Two types of robustness in Leios
   - Handling of spikes (i.e., short vs simplified Leios)
   - Guarantee of all IBs arriving (i.e., non-full vs full Leios)
 - Next meeting
   - Manually simulation Leios
   - Tag stages with parameters describing them and estimates of those parameters
 - Action times
   - Pie chart of mainnet hosting types (@bwbush)
   - Work on pricing model (@bwbush)

 ### Latency measurements of 52-node cluster